nicossher/Piedra-Papel-o-Tijera/README.md

-# Piedra, Papel o Tijera en JavaScript
+# Rock, Paper, Scissors in JavaScript
-¡Bienvenido al juego de Piedra, Papel o Tijera desarrollado en JavaScript!
-Disfruta de este juego clásico directamente desde tu navegador.
+Welcome to the Rock, Paper, Scissors game developed in JavaScript!
+Enjoy this classic game directly from your browser.

-### Funcionalidades
+### Features
-- Elige entre Piedra, Papel o Tijera.
+- Choose between Rock, Paper or Scissors.
-- La computadora seleccionará aleatoriamente su opción.
+- The computer will randomly select his option.
-- Visualización clara de los resultados.
+- Clear visualization of the results.

-### Cómo jugar
+### How to Play
-- Descarga los archivos de este repositorio.
+- Download the files from this repository.
-- Abre el archivo index.html en tu navegador.
+- Open the index.html file in your browser.
-- Selecciona tu opción: Piedra, Papel o Tijera haciendo clic en el botón correspondiente.
+- Select your choice: Rock, Paper, or Scissors by clicking on the corresponding button.
-- Observa el resultado y diviértete jugando.
+- Watch the result and have fun playing.

-### Tecnologías
+### Technologies
 - HTML5
 - CSS3
 - JavaScript